Eggs – they’ve been a popular cuisine for centuries.

 But it can also be generated from water – refining this process could allow hydrogen to be used as an inexpensive power source without releasing carbon dioxide into the environment.

 Hydrogen cells don’t rely on combustion to generate power.
 Instead, chemical reactions handle the task, only producing water and heat as a result.
 This means any engine or generator used today could potentially be transformed into a hydrogen-based power source.

-This type of change could have widespread benefits in terms of both making energy eco-friendly and more affordable at the same time.
+This type of change could have widespread benefits in terms of both making energies eco-friendly and more affordable at the same time.

 Where Could This Energy Source Be Used?

 Clean-generated hydrogen could be useful in a number of different applications.